boban100janovski/boban984.github.io/_posts/2013-11-03-Basic-JavaScript-Tips.md

 # Falsie values in JavaScript

-In JavaScript the following values are evaluated to false :
+In JavaScript the following values are evaluated to false:

 * false
 * null